jade-hpc-gpu/jade-hpc-gpu.github.io/casestudies.md

 A study of nonrigid registration methods for tracking local features of the left atrium in retrospective gated CT images.
 This includes deep learning-based approaches, for which I require GPU access and usage.

-icovid project looks at develop AI solution for covid lesion detection.
+icovid project looks at developing an AI solution for covid lesion detection.
 We are currently looking into developing interactive segmentation methods for covid lesion annotation that will be used to improve quality and quantity of labelled CT volumes

 Modelling uncertainty in segmentation predictions